S1mplyCompl3x/CodeWarriors/README.md

 8. Start the local development server.

-        (Residency) $ ./manage.py runserver
+        (ProjectName) $ ./manage.py runserver
         Performing system checks...

-        September 17, 2014
+        October 27th, 2016
-        Django version 1.9.6, using settings 'settings'
+        Django version 1.9.9, using settings 'settings'
-        Starting development server at http://127.0.0.1:8000/
+        Starting development server at http://127.0.0.1:8080/
-        Quit the server with CONTROL-C.
+        Quit the server with CONTROL-BREAK.

-Map "local.Residency.com" to 127.0.0.0 using DNS.
+Map "local.Residency.com" to 127.0.0.1 using DNS.
 If you haven't yet registered a domain, add the following line to your `/etc/hosts` file.

-    127.0.0.1 local.Residency.com
+    127.0.0.1 local.ProjectName.com

-After you've done that, open your browser and navigate to "[local.Residency.com](http://local.Residency.com)".
+After you've done that, open your browser and navigate to "[local.ProjectName.com](http://local.ProjectName.com)".
 Your project is now running!

 PostgreSQL Installation
 -----------------------